2024–25 Houston Rockets season: Draft

-The Rockets entered the draft (which was two days long instead of one day like it previously had been since the NBA draft was shortened down to two rounds in 1989) with a first-round pick and a second-round pick.
+The Rockets entered the draft (which was two days long instead of one day like it previously had been since the NBA draft was shortened down to two rounds in 1989) with a first-round pick and a second-round pick, both acquired through previous trades.
+The Rockets had traded their original selections to the Oklahoma City Thunder in separate trades; the original second-round pick was eventually held by the Charlotte Hornets on draft night.